Collegeville/CW3S19/Ride_sharing.md

 Rides on offer:
 - Monday, July 22, departing MSP between 9am-4pm (flexible) to St. John's -- David Bernholdt has room for 3 passengers
-- Monday, July 22, departing MSP around 5pm to St. John's -- Dan Katz has room for 2 passengers
+- Monday, July 22, departing MSP around 5pm to St. John's -- Dan Katz has room for 1 passenger
-- Thursday, July 25, departing St. John's at 7am to MSP -- Dan Katz has room for 1 passenger
+- Thursday, July 25, departing St. John's at 7am to MSP -- Dan Katz has room for 0 passengers
 - Thursday, July 25, departing St. John's between 12n-5pm (flexible) to MSP -- David Bernholdt has room for 3 passengers